gravitational/planet/README.md

 play with Kubernetes, but `Planet` differs from those because:

 * Planet creates a "bubble of consistency" for every Kubernetes cluster we deploy.
-* Planet allows to packge our own services running under/alongside Kubernetes.
+* Planet allows to package our own services running under/alongside Kubernetes.
-* Planet facilitates easier remote updating of itself and for Kubernetes (because it uses [Orbit containers](https://github.com/gravitational/orbit))
+* Planet facilitates easier remote updating of itself and Kubernetes (because it uses [Orbit containers](https://github.com/gravitational/orbit))

 It also happens to be a great way to play with Kubernetes!
 Also check out the [developer documentation](docs/README.md).